smagurauskas/software-engineering/README.md

 ## Contributing

 Pull requests are welcome.
 Few things to keep in mind when contributing:
-- Don't change the general lecture structure like order of the lectures or top-level parts of the notebooks.
+- Do not change the general lecture structure like order of the lectures or top-level parts of the notebooks.
 - Text should be in passive tense where possible.
 - Use mermaid diagrams instead of image diagrams if possible.
 - It should be possible to use notebooks as slides using `nbconvert`.
-It relies on correct slide type assigned to each cell as well as on cell being *relatively* small.
-If the cell is impractical to be displayed as a slide on project, consider splitting it into smaller cells instead.
+It relies on correct slide type assigned to each cell as well as content in cell being *relatively* small.
+If the cell is too big to be displayed as a slide on screen, then consider splitting it into smaller cells instead.
 - Do not commit cell output.
 - Prefer open source examples and tools where possible.